American Civil Liberties Union Privacy Statement

 - Contact you about other ACLU activities or news, or about opportunities to support the ACLU.

-- In the case of direct messages to advocacy targets (such as your member of congress), all required information fields (e.g. name, email address, etc.) will be passed on to the advocacy target with your message.
+- In the case of petitions or other direct messages to advocacy targets (such as your member of congress), all required information fields (e.g. name, email address, etc.) will be, and some optional information fields may be, passed on to the advocacy target with your message.

 - If you have joined People Power, share your name and contact information with other volunteers, and acknowledge your participation in specific volunteer activities.